UC Ready Business Continuity

 • Loss of Technology

-Resiliency Program
+Resiliency Program Image

-Plan Exercising and Continuous Improvement validates the feasibility of a Plan, identifying opportunities for continuous improvement over time.
+Validates the feasibility of a Plan, identifying opportunities for continuous improvement over time.
 Exercises can take the form of a simulated event or a live event.
 A live event is a situation in which the Business Continuity Plan was used in an actual disaster or significant business disruption to the business function.
 A simulated event is facilitated by DR/BC Services where a business function can exercise a Business Continuity Plan in one of the three ways:

-• Walkthrough – a gathering of the business function team to conduct a detailed review of the Business Continuity Plan, ensuring awareness and understanding of content, roles, and responsibilities
+• Walkthrough: A gathering of the business function team to conduct a detailed review of the Business Continuity Plan, ensuring awareness and understanding of content, roles, and responsibilities

-• Tabletop – a gathering of the business function team to discuss and role play a disaster or significant business disruption for the purpose of exercising the Business Continuity Plan in a controlled environment
+• Tabletop: A gathering of the business function team to discuss and role-play a disaster or significant business disruption for the purpose of exercising the Business Continuity Plan in a controlled environment

 Exercise information and results are maintained within the Fusion Framework.

-UC Ready
+UC Ready Image

-UCR’s ability to remain operational following a disruption is dependent upon its ability to maintain our core mission serving our students, faculty, staff and the community and is one of the integral parts of the comprehensive emergency management paradigm under the Recovery phase.
+UCR’s ability to remain operational following a disruption is dependent upon its ability to maintain our core mission serving our students, faculty, staff, and the community, and is one of the integral parts of the comprehensive emergency management paradigm under the Recovery phase.